-The Department of Nursing is home to a nationally ranked graduate program with specialties in multiple areas, including Adult Gerontology ACNP (AG-ACNP), Clinical Nurse Leader (CNL), Family Nurse Practitioner (FNP), Nurse Anesthesia, Nurse Educator, and Nurse-Midwifery/Women's Health Nurse Practitioner (NM/WHNP).
+The Department of Nursing is home to a graduate program with nationally ranked specialty areas.
+Specialties include Adult Gerontology ACNP (AG-ACNP), Clinical Nurse Leader (CNL), Family Nurse Practitioner (FNP), Nurse Anesthesia, Nurse Educator, and Nurse-Midwifery/Women's Health Nurse Practitioner (NM/WHNP).

 As advanced practice nurses and nurse educators, graduates are prepared to improve nursing and health care through expert practice and the advancement of nursing knowledge.

 The advanced practice curriculum emphasizes the development of professional specialty roles as acute care/primary care providers and educators.